wying3/cnf-certification-automation-with-dci/README.md

    * [How to Run DCI Auto-publish, Recertify and Openshift-cnf Vendor validated](#how-to-run-dci-auto-publish-recertify-and-openshift-cnf-vendor-validated)

 # Automate certification process by utilizing DCI to interact with the catalog backend
-This repository demonstrates how to automate the certification of container projects for CNFs.
-This includes recertifying container images, as well as fully automating the end-to-end process of creating, updating, attaching, and publishing container projects for multiple images at once.
+This repository showcases the process of automating the certification of container projects and their subsequent automatic publication.
+This encompasses the reevaluation of container images for recertification and the automatic creation of an `Openshift-cnf` certification project for `Vendor Validate`.

-## Summary
+## Purpose
-The objective of this repository is to demonstrate how to improve the container certification process by leveraging the new features of DCI.
-The process involves creating container projects, updating mandatory parameters, testing and scanning container images, attaching a product listing, and automating the publishing of container projects once all criteria are satisfied.
+The purpose of this repository is to showcase the enhancement of the container certification process through the utilization of the new features provided by DCI.
+The process entails the creation of container projects, the modification of mandatory parameters, the testing and scanning of container images, the inclusion of a product listing, and the automation of container project publication once all requirements are met.

-Second part is to illustrate the process of recertifying container projects that already exist in the catalog when a new software release is available.
-This involves updating the version of the container, including its digest and tag, and republishing it to the catalog.
+In the second part, we demonstrate the procedure for recertifying existing container projects in the catalog when a new software release becomes available.
+This involves updating the container's version, including its digest and tag, and republishing it in the catalog.

+Lastly, we introduce a new process where the creation of the Openshift-cnf certification project is integrated into the workflow.
+Previously, the Vendor Validated partner CNF required a separate step, but now, once the container and helm chart projects are certified, the Openshift-cnf project will be automatically generated.
+This addition enhances the automation capabilities of DCI.

+## Benefits
+Automating CNF certification with DCI offers several benefits that can greatly enhance the overall certification process.
+Here are some specific details on how automation can save time and money, reduce errors, and improve the quality of the certification process:

+**Time-saving:** Automation streamlines the certification process by eliminating manual and repetitive tasks.
+Tasks such as creating container projects, updating parameters, testing and scanning images, attaching product listings, and publishing projects can be performed automatically, significantly reducing the time required for certification.

+**Cost-effective:** By automating the certification process, organizations can save costs associated with manual labor and resources.
+With reduced manual intervention, fewer personnel are required to manage the certification process, resulting in cost savings for the organization.

+**Error reduction:** Manual processes are prone to human errors, which can lead to incorrect certifications or inconsistencies in the certification process.
+Automation helps minimize these errors by executing predefined and standardized procedures consistently and accurately.
+This ensures that all necessary steps are followed correctly, improving the reliability and accuracy of the certification process.

+**Improved efficiency:** Automation enables faster and more efficient execution of tasks.
+With DCI automating the creation of container projects, updating versions, and republishing to the catalog, the recertification process becomes smoother and more efficient.
+This allows organizations to quickly respond to new software releases and keep their catalog up to date.

+**Enhanced quality control:** Automation helps enforce consistent and standardized practices throughout the certification process.
+By automating the testing and scanning of container images, organizations can ensure that all necessary quality checks are performed consistently and thoroughly.
+This leads to higher-quality certifications and better overall quality control.

+**Scalability:** As the number of container projects and certifications increases, manual processes become increasingly challenging to manage.
+Automation with DCI allows for easy scalability, as the system can handle a larger volume of certifications without sacrificing efficiency or quality.

 ## Prerequisites
 - Minimum DCI Openshift APP Agent version